Chunjee/graphicsearch.ahk/tutorial.md

 For example simplicity we'll say we already know the center is at 300,300

 > [!Note]
-> Graphicsearch doesn't mutate arguments it's given, notice that the sorted and unsorted ResultObjects are different in this example.
+> Graphicsearch doesn't mutate arguments it's given, notice that the sorted and unsorted ResultObjects are different variables in this example.

 ```autohotkey
 oGraphicSearch := new graphicsearch()